-- The length frequency analysis for queen snapper hook and line fishery in Puerto Rico focused on time series analyses and relative differences in total mortality estimates rather than on absolute values of total mortality due to considerable uncertainty in age-growth parameters. - Total mortality (Z) estimates and the ability to detect changes in mortality were explored using a variant of the Beverton-Holt length-based mortality estimator. - A standardized abundance index for queen snapper in Puerto Rico was also developed for the commercial handline fishery as an additional means to examine population status.
-Caution should be used when interpreting the CPUE trends as to accurately reflecting stock abundance.
+- The analysis focused on time series analyses and relative differences in total mortality estimates rather than on absolute values of total mortality due to considerable uncertainty in age-growth parameters. - Total mortality (Z) estimates and the ability to detect changes in mortality were explored using a variant of the Beverton-Holt length-based mortality estimator. - For Puerto Rico, both the pot/trap and net fishery were examined. - In St. Thomas/St. John, only the trap.pot fishery had sufficient sample sizes for analyses. - In St. Croix, the pot/trap fishery, the net fishery, and the diver-based fishery were examined for changes in mortality over the time series.

-St. Thomas/St. John